 job analysis, job development, and placement services, including assistance with employment and job accommodations; and

-provision of consultation about and access to rehabilitation technology."
+provision of consultation about and access to rehabilitation technology.

-(Code of Professional Ethics, January 1, 2017, page 1)

 C-105-3: Counseling and Guidance Ethics

 For more information about C&G ethics and the role of the VR counselor, refer to the Code of Professional Ethics for Rehabilitation Counselors.